standthis/nginx-release/README.md

 ## Description

-nginx-release provides a bosh release for nginx web server that displays a static webpage protected by basic authentication.
+nginx-release provides a BOSH release for nginx web server that displays a static webpage protected by basic authentication.

 ## Instructions